mukesh07-ai/mukesh07-ai/README.md

-<p align="justify">Harsh Kumar is a Front-end Developer and an Analyst at GeeksForGeeks.
-I have strong technical skills in working with React JS and Javascript and I am an ECE undergraduate student of the 2019-23 batch from Govt.
-Purnea College Of Engineering is affiliated with Bihar Engineering University Patna.
+<p align="justify">I am a Full-stack Developer and FSD intern at IBM.
+I have strong technical skills in working with HTML, CSS, and JavaScript and I am an Advance Diploma (Vocational) in IT, Networking and Cloud Computing student of the 2022-24 batch from National Skill Training Institute Patna.
+Under the guideance of DGT&IBM

 <br>
 <p>
 I have created several projects on web development.
-I secured 3rd Position in the National Science Day Project Exhibition organised by Bihar Council Of Science & Technology.
+I secured 55th Position in All India Top 70 for OJT.

-Please feel free to get in touch with me via [Email](mailto:info@coderharsh.in) or visit my [Personal Website](https://about.coderharsh.in)</p>
+Please feel free to get in touch with me via [Email](mailto:mk5297523@gmail.com).</p>

 <!--